-For 2017, Komen South Carolina has awarded more than $170,000 to community nonprofits providing screening, diagnostic and treatment support services to the medically underserved in our rural communities.
+For 2018, Komen South Carolina has awarded more than $180,000 to community nonprofits providing screening, diagnostic and treatment support services to the medically underserved in rural communities across South Carolina.
 To learn more about how these programs and services are selected for funding by Komen South Carolina click here.

 Allendale County Hospital

 The goal of the Pink Prevention program, funded by Susan G. Komen South Carolina, is to reduce the financial barriers for screening and treatment to women in a rural and economically under-served community.
 Residents of Allendale, Bamberg, Barnwell, and Hampton counties are eligible for these services.
 The need for this program continues to grow as increasing financial barriers inhibit access to breast health care among a growing uninsured population.
 Many uninsured women in the community travel great distances to their employment, as far away as Bluffton and Hilton Head.
 They must leave their homes in the early morning hours and return in the evening.
 To meet the needs of those ladies, Allendale County Hospital will offer extended radiology hours for mammography services, upon request.

 The program provides breast health services to uninsured or under-insured women, ages 21-64, who do not qualify for the Best Chance Network.
 The Pink Prevention Program will follow women through the continuum of care, beginning with a clinical breast exam and ending with any needed diagnostics and/or treatment.
 When positive biopsy results are indicated, women will be referred to the Medicaid Breast and Cervical Cancer Program for financial assistance with surgery and/or treatment.